-- Regular, targeted analysis of the reach and impact of Russian propaganda; - Greater analysis of the CEE media environment to detect disinformation campaigns and understand what sources shape public awareness; and - Monitoring of social media, identifying trends and personalities that are popular among polarized social groups and who could be engaged to build trust. - 2) Ensuring media quality.
+- Regular, targeted analysis of the reach and impact of Russian propaganda; - (Second of the Media environment to detect disinformation campaigns and understand what sources shape public awareness: - Monitoring of social media, identifying trends and personalities that are popular among polarized social groups and who could be engaged to build trust.

+2. Ensuring media quality

 Even with the strongest free-speech protection, broadcast media is regulated (for example with rules on nudity) and criminals and terrorists are kept off the airwaves.
 Political advertising, correcting mistakes and the boundaries of hate speech may also be regulated.
 However many non-EU frontline states have weak or inexperienced regulators.
-An international commission under the auspices of the Council of Europe on the lines of the Venice Commission-which monitors adherence to the rule of law and democratic standards-could advise fledgling regulators, ensuring their independence and help communicate their decisions, and act as a broadcasting badge of quality.
-If an official body cannot be created, then an NGO could play a similar advisory role. - 3) New agencies, new cooperation.
-Some are calling for the reconstruction of the U.S. Information Agency.
-A bipartisan bill co-sponsored by Senators Chris Murphy and Rob Portman calls for the creation of an interagency 'Center for Information Analysis and Response.
-In Europe, Jakub Janda of the European Values think tank argues for strategic communications departments throughout the EU.
-In any case, Western governments need to find a constructive way to interact with media and NGOs, fostering a community of transnational critical inquiry and trust.
-V Governments should show more willingness to share evidence of financial crimes, video of covert military operations and audio intercepts.
+An international commission under the auspices of the Council of Europe along the lines of the Venice Commission which monitors adherence to the rule of law and democratic standards-could advise fledgling regulators, ensure their independence and help communicate their decisions, and actas a broadcasting badge of quality.
+If an official body cannot be created, then an NGO could play a similar advisory role.

+3. New agencies, new cooperation

+Western governments need to find a constructive way to interact with media and NGOs, fostering a community of transnational critical inquiry and trust.
+Governments should show more willingness to share evidence of financial crimes, video of covert military operations and audio intercepts.
+It is particularly important to learn from the experience and example of countries which have been dealing successfully with Russian propaganda attacks: notably Estonia, Latvia, Lithuania, Poland, the Czech Republic, Slovakia and Ukraine.